lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Removed synchronous client code in favor of fully async implementations
 - Using OpenAI for embedding generation with default model "text-embedding-ada-002"
 - Designed DAL interfaces as abstract base classes with clear method signatures for all database operations
+- Using Cypher MERGE operations for idempotent node/relationship creation in Neo4j
+- Implementing thorough error handling in all database operations
+- Setting up test fixtures for clean database state between tests

 ## Tech Stack
 - Backend: FastAPI (Python)